bitwarden/contributing-docs/docs/architecture/server/index.md

 ## CQRS ([ADR-0008](../adr/0008-server-CQRS-pattern.md))

-We are currently transitioning the server to use a Command and Query Responsibility Segregation (CQRS) pattern.
+Our server architecture uses the the Command and Query Responsibility Segregation (CQRS) pattern.

 The main goal of this pattern is to break up large services focused on a single entity (e.g.
 `CipherService`) and move towards smaller, reusable classes based on actions or tasks (e.g.
 `CreateCipher`).
 In the future, this may enable other benefits such as enqueuing commands for execution, but for now the focus is on having smaller, reusable chunks of code.

-### Commands vs. Queries
+### Commands vs. queries

 **Commands** are write operations, e.g. `RotateOrganizationApiKeyCommand`.
 They should never read from the database.